SandwichGouda/Data/Data.md

   * All SFP things have a Q- counterpart.
 The associated are larger.
   * Q stands for quad : these are merges of four SFP(-/+/28/...) ports.
   * The associated speeds are four time their non-Q counterpart : 4G/s, 40G/s, 100G/s.
+  * These are an aggregated version of four of their non-Q counterpart, but better.
+  * There exists breakout cables that allow to convert QSFP(-/+/28/...) (resp.
+4x SFP(-/+/28/...)) to 4x SFP(-/+/28/...) (resp.
+QSFP(-/+/28/...))
+- There also exists XFP, which is quite rare.
+  * It served as a transition between SFP and SFP+.
+  * It became outdated as soon as SFP+ existed.
+  * But it can still be found sometimes.
 - ONT/OLTs

 ### Configuring a switch